 In many countries neighbouring Russia, especially those that once formed part of the USSR, a small minority of mostly Russian speakers have come out in support of the invasion and defended Putin's aims.

 One example is the small Baltic state of Lithuania, which borders the Russian enclave of Kaliningrad.
+Here Russian speakers are the second-largest minority.

 'It is madness'